dotnetCarpenter/elmtut/README.md

 1. Exercise 1 in https://guide.elm-lang.org/error_handling/maybe.html is missing `module Main exposing (..)`
 and won't compile.
 Similar to 9. on Day 1.
 Is this new in 0.19?

+## Day 4

+1. In the _maybe.html_ excersise , when hovering over `celsius` in `Just celsius`, `elm-format@0.8.3` tells me that `celsius` is a `Local parameter`.
+AFAIK it is a, `Local Float parameter` (`String.toFloat model.input`).
+Is `elm-format` missing type information, is there some locked potential here?
+Could intelliSense give me better options for that variable?
+But at least the compiler knows and will throw if I use `celsius` wrong.
+2.

 ----------------------------------------------------------

 ## dead code elimination